-- Procedures are the specific methods employed to express policies in action in day-to-day operations of the organization. - d.
-Staffing meetings: Team meetings where participants' progress is discussed and options for incentives, sanctions, treatment, and phase changes are evaluated. - e.
-Stakeholders: A person, group or organization that has interest or concern in an organization. - f.
-Treatment services: Any services provided by a licensed clinician or by an employee of an agency providing therapeutic services for substance use disorder, mental health, or developmental disabilities.
+- presence of the opposing party or the opposing party's attorney, that is not on the record. - 2.
+Participant: Any person referred to the [name of veterans treatment court], currently being screened as a candidate for [name of veterans treatment court] (including those who are ultimately denied entry to the program), currently participating in [name of veterans treatment court], or someone who has been discharged from the [name of veterans treatment court]. - 3.
+Policies and Procedures Manual: Policy and procedure manuals document policies and procedures designed to influence and determine all major decisions and actions, and all activities that take place within the boundaries set by them.
+Procedures are the specific methods employed to express policies in action in day-to-day operations of the organization. - 4.
+Staffing meetings: Team meetings where participants' progress is discussed and options for incentives & sanctions, treatment, and phase changes are evaluated. - 5.
+Stakeholders: A person, group or organization that has interest or concern in an organization. - 6.
+Treatment services: Any services provided by a licensed clinician or by an employee of any agency providing therapeutic services for substance use disorder, mental health, or developmental disabilities.

 IV.
-Mission of the [name of drug treatment court]
+Mission of the [name of veterans treatment court]

-We agree that the mission of the [name of drug treatment court] program shall be to successfully rehabilitate substance using individuals while maintaining public safety.

-We endorse the goals and mission of the [name of drug treatment court] in order for participants to eliminate future criminal behavior and improve the quality of their lives.
-For this program to be successful, cooperation must occur within a network of systems to facilitate and achieve the mission, challenges, and vision of the [name of drug treatment court].
+- 1. We agree that the mission of the [name of veterans treatment court] shall be to successfully stabilize substance using and mentally ill individuals while maintaining public safety. - 2.
+We endorse the goals of the [name of veterans treatment court] in order for participants to eliminate future criminal behavior and improve the quality of their lives.
+For this program to be successful, cooperation must occur within a network of systems to facilitate and achieve the mission, challenge, and vision of the [name of veterans treatment court].

-V. Guiding Principles of the [name of drug treatment court]
+V. Guiding Principles of the [name of veterans treatment court]